 - Life Expectancy: 10–12 or more years

-The Affenpinscher is a small dog often called a monkey dog or monkey terrier for its facial appearance.
-The name means monkey terrier in German.
+The Affenpinscher is a small dog often called a monkey dog or monkey terrier (see the dog’s face above).
+The name actually means monkey terrier in German.

 A protruding jaw gives the Affenpinscher a pouting look.
 They have round, dark eyes and small, compact feet.

 The Affenpinscher’s roots trace back to Germany and France.
 The dog, nicknamed “little devil with a mustache” in France, was bred down in size and used to control rats in homes, mills and farms in the 17th century.